Merzasphor/MWSE/docs/source/types/tes3weatherController.md

 ### `weathers`

+*Read-only*.
 Array-style table for the different weather types.
 Each object in the table is a tes3weather.

 **Returns**: